hoprnet/hoprnet/packages/real/README.md

 ## <a id="adding_mod"></a> Adding a new Rust WASM module

-To add a new Rust WASM module (crate) into the existing `wasm` package:
+To add a new Rust WASM module (crate) into the existing `real` package:

 1. `cd packages/real/crates`
 2. `wasm-pack new my-module`, this will create a new Rust crate for WASM.